krobelus/rate-experiments/README.md

 a *resolution candidate* for $C$.
 Computing whether a clause is RAT can be done with one RUP check for each resolution candidate.

 \paragraph{DRAT Proofs} A formula in CNF can be regarded as a multiset of clauses.
-A DRAT (*delete resolution asymmetric tautology*) proof is a sequence of lemmas (clause introductions) and deletions, which can be performed on a formula to simulate the clause introductions and deletions that the solver performed.
-This way the cehcker can reproduce the solver's formula as well as the shared UP-model at each step, eventually deriving the empty clause just like the solver did.
+A DRAT (*delete resolution asymmetric tautology*) [@Wetzler_2014] proof is a sequence of lemmas (clause introductions) and deletions, which can be performed on a formula to simulate the clause introductions and deletions that the solver performed.
+This way the checker can reproduce the solver's formula as well as the shared UP-model at each step, eventually deriving the empty clause just like the solver did.
 Every lemma in a correct DRAT proof is RUP or RAT with respect to the accumulated formula.
 In practice,